 You don’t have to buy items from Amazon to make videos about them.
 If you already own a product, you can create a video as long as it’s sold on Amazon.To check if a product is available on Amazon, use the lens feature in the app’s search bar.
 Simply scan the product, and the app will show if it’s listed.

 Videos featuring high-priced items tend to generate the most significant commissions.
-Products in the $80+ range have been my top earners.
+Products in the $80+ range tend to be top earners.

 Shop for content creator tools